Azure/ARO-RP/docs/prepare-your-dev-environment.md

 1. Configure `GOPATH` as an OS environment variable in your shell (a requirement of some dependencies for `make generate`).
 If you want to keep the default path, you can add something like `GOPATH=$(go env GOPATH)` to your shell's profile/RC file.

-1. Append `export GO111MODULE=auto` to your shell's profile file.
-    1. Read [New module changes in Go 1.16](https://go.dev/blog/go116-module-changes) for more information.

 1. Install [Python 3.6+](https://www.python.org/downloads), if you haven't already.
 You will also need `python-setuptools` installed, if you don't have it installed already.

 1. Install the [az client](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli), if you haven't already.